-As they are blessed in the brain department, these dogs are quick to catch on when training, and endless repetition are not required.
+As they are blessed in the brain department, these dogs are quick to catch on when training and endless repetition are not required.

 Unless they get this attribute from the Poodle, Schnoodles are not noisy.
 If they do have this proclivity, training from a young age will prevent excessive barking from becoming a habit.

 For these reasons, Schnoodles are best suited for a home where they would not be left alone for long periods of time every day.

 Taking Care of a Schnoodle

-The life expectancy of the Schnoodle dog breed is 10 to 15 years with an average of 13 years.
+The life expectancy of the Schnoodle dog breed is 10 to 15 years, with an average of 13 years.

 If they have the wiry coat of a Schnauzer, they need minimal grooming and only weekly brushing to remove dead skin cells.

 Issues of the gum and teeth are more common in the Toy Schnoodle, but they are found in every variation of the breed.

 Any sign of a smell or redness is a sign of infection.
 Additionally, healthy ears require the regular trimming of hair in this area.

-The Schnoodle dog breed needs the hair around his private areas trimmed regularly, as an odor can be caused from accumulated urine.
-It is also not uncommon for feces to stick to the bottom area as well.
+The Schnoodle dog breed needs the hair around his private areas trimmed regularly, as an odor can be caused by accumulated urine.

 For more detailed information on these specific dog grooming tasks, you can check out Top Dog Tips' helpful video grooming guides, including: